 Harappan civilization, also called as Indus valley civilization is the earliest known urban culture of the Indian subcontinent.
-There are disagreements over the exact time period of Harappan civilization, but largely it can be concluded that it began flourishing during 2500 bce and began disappearing during 1900 bce.
+There are disagreements over the exact time period of the Harappan civilization, but largely it can be concluded that it began flourishing during 2500 BCE and began disappearing during 1900 BCE.

 The civilization was first identified in 1921 at Harappa in the Punjab region(therefore initially called as Harappan civilization) and then in 1922 at Mohenjo-daro (Mohenjodaro), near the Indus River in the Sindh (Sind) region.
 Both sites are in present-day Pakistan.
 It was Daya Ram Sahni, who first discovered the sites of Harappan in 1921.

 The cities of the Harappan civilization were noted for their urban planning, baked brick houses, elaborate drainage systems, water supply systems, clusters of large non-residential buildings, and techniques of handicraft and metallurgy.